elcicd/el-CICD-docs/README.md

 * **A standard of one image produced per Git repository**
   It will be assumed that only one microservice will be defined per Git repository per project.
 This is not the same as one image deployed per Git repository; i.e. deployment configurations for supporting images, such as databases, or multiple configurations of the same image built, are perfectly reasonable deployment strategies.
 * **A Dockerfile must exist in the root directory of the microservice or component to be built**
-  Every OKD BuildConfig will use the binary docker strategy to create and push an image to the Dev environment image repository.  el-CICD does not currently manage builds strictly for building artifacts consumed for builds by other microservices.
+  Every OKD BuildConfig will use the binary docker strategy to create and push an image to the Dev environment Image Repository.  el-CICD does not currently manage builds strictly for building artifacts consumed for builds by other microservices.
-* **All OKD deployment resources will be placed in a _.openshift_ directory under the root directory of the microservice.**
+* **All OKD deployment resources will be placed in a**_.openshift_**directory under the root directory of the microservice.**

 OKD Template reuse and patching via `kustomize` is relied on heavily for ease of use, but not necessary.